 Thank you for your interest in Northeastern Illinois University.
-We accept admission applications from applicants who plan to apply for an F-1 student visa, or those who are currently in the United States on a non-immigrant student F visa.
+We accept admission applications from applicants who plan to apply for an F-1 student visa, or those who are currently in the United States on a non-immigrant F-1 visa.
 The deadlines to apply for undergraduate or graduate (i.e. postgraduate) admission are different than those for domestic students.
 Please note the deadlines below.

 Admission Application Deadlines for International Applicants